-The equipment requires a port on a ZTN78 Tip Ring Line (or TN742 Analog Line) CP.
-The system supports one DGC delay announcement.
+Each announcement device requires a port on a ZTN78 Tip Ring Line (or TN742 Analog Line) CP.
+The system supports up to 32 DGC delay announcements.

 For Music-On-Hold hardware information, refer to the "Music-On-Hold" feature description.